Valnet Cloud Backup

-It’s a fact of life that people make mistakes, hard drives crash, and power surges damage computers.
-We all keep our lives on our computers now, and we need to protect the files that keep our history and information – digital photos of birthdays, anniversaries, and weddings; tax return documents, bank statements, school reports and files.
+It’s a fact of life … people make mistakes, hard drives crash, and power surges damage computers.
+We all keep our lives on our computers now, so we need to protect the files that keep our history and information like digital photos of birthdays, anniversaries and weddings; tax return documents, bank statements, school reports and other files.

-Install Valnet Vault Backup client software application on your computer to manage all of your data protection and restoration.
-After you easily identify what data you want to protect, Valnet Vault Backup encrypts and compresses this data and then transfers a master copy to our highly secure data center.
+Install the Valnet Cloud Backup client software application on your computer to manage all of your data protection and restoration.
+After you easily identify what data you want to protect, Cloud Backup encrypts and compresses this data and then transfers a master copy to our highly secure data center.

-Unlike our competition, you determine what files and folders to backup and you can set different retention policies on a per-folder, per-file, or per-file-pattern basis.
-Valnet Vault Backup does not care if the file is located on your computer or somewhere else on your network.
-You just point and shoot and Valnet Vault Backup does the rest.
-Each time you change a file, Valnet Vault Backup detects the changes, encrypts these changes, and sends only the changes to a data center to be stored with the master copy of your file.
+Unlike our competitors, you determine what files and folders to backup, and you can set different retention policies on a per-folder, per-file, or per-file-pattern basis.
+Valnet Cloud Backup does not care if the file is located on your computer or somewhere else on your network.
+You just point and shoot and Valnet Cloud Backup does the rest.
+Each time you change a file, Cloud Backup detects the changes, encrypts those changes, and sends only the changes to a data center to be stored with the master copy of your file.

 Our easy-to-use system lets you decide how often to backup and how many previous versions of your data to keep.
-Because only the changes or deltas of your data are stored, very small amounts of storage are used to maintain many versions.
-You can even ask Valnet Vault Backup to help you when data is destroyed by mistake.
-Valnet Vault Backup will maintain copies of files you have deleted for the period of time you determine, preventing accidental deletions.
-This valuable tool will come in very handy one day, guaranteed.
+Because only the changes or “deltas” of your data are stored, very small amounts of storage are used to maintain many versions.
+You can even ask Valnet Cloud Backup to help you when data is destroyed by mistake.
+Valnet Cloud Backup will even maintain copies of files you have deleted for the period of time you specify, which prevents accidental deletions.
+This valuable tool will come in very handy one day — guaranteed.

-The Valnet Vault was rated as one of the most secure data centers in the country.
-This facility has 99.999% reliability and features the best requirement to keep your information safe and secure.
+The Valnet Cloud Backup was rated as one of the most secure data centers in the country.
+This facility has the coveted 99.999% reliability with the features to ensure your information is safe and secure.